Pitithat-pu/cfdnakit/README.md

 ## Introduction

 This package provides mostly basic functions to analysis cell-free DNA (cfDNA) with next-generation sequencing.
-This first version will focus on analyzing shallow whole-genome sequence including fragment length analysis, genome-wide fragmentation, and copy-number alteration estimated by short cell-free DNA fragment.
+This first version will focus on analyzing shallow whole-genome sequence including fragment length analysis, genome-wide fragmentation, and copy-number alteration estimated by short cell-free DNA fragments.

 ## Package Prerequisites and installation
 Package were run and tested on R environment 4.0.0 .